-Earning Shares

-One share can be earned in one of the following ways:
+Shares can be earned by:

 - 1. Complete one hour of volunteering for the school or PTO (on-site or off-site) - 2.
-Donate an item(s) in the value of \$15.
+Donate an item(s) in the value of \$30.
 Purchasing and supplying food or event supplies for a class party, monthly faculty lunch, or any school event should be documented to be counted for Stewardship Shares.
-Every \$15 equals one (1) Share. - 3.
-In coordination with the 5K and silent auction chairs, independently solicit donations or sponsorship to the school, the 5K, or the Annual Silent Auction, you will earn one (1) Share for every \$100 raised.
+Every \$30 equals one (1) Share.